TOMToolkit/tomtoolkit.github.io/docs/create_broker.md

 name passed into the query.

 #### `fetch_alert` Class Method
-`fetch_alert` is similar to `fetch_alerts`, but is used in converting a TOM Alert into a TOM Target.
+`fetch_alert` is similar to `fetch_alerts`, but fetches a single alert with a given `alert_id`.
 Once a query has been performed, any resulting alert may be made into a TOM target directly from the query results page.

 ```python
 @classmethod